This page forms part of our blog which contains a series of hints, tips and advice for consumers and tradespeople.

 Needless to say, a loose tile like this could be blown off the roof on a windy day and potentially kill someone.

 Changes to British Standards (BS 5534)

 In 2010 the NHBC (National House Builders Council) saw a 60% increase in the number of claims relating to pitched tiled roofs.

-Most of the claims were as a result of cement failure.
+Most of the claims were a result of mortar failure.